llSourcell/Baton_Master_Unity/README.md

 - The orchestra is not moving, create an animation loop for the orchestra, treat it as a particle system.
 - Use Deep Reinforcement Learning to create an adaptive animation loop, the orchestra plays louder, moves faster, as the player moves their hands.
 - Make the failure mode more robust and fun.
 Have the song slowly break apart as failure nears.
+- More time signatures, not just 4/4 time.
+- Have the cue sending functionality automatically read sheet music and send them out accordingly.